mehmetsunkur/docker-centos7-oraclejdk/README.md

 # docker-centos7-oraclejdk
-Docker build scripts for oracle jdk on centos7
+Docker build scripts for latest oracle jdk on centos7.
+Automatically detects the download link of new release of Oracle JDK